wlach/eideticker/README.md

 version, test to run, etc. The dashboard is currently under heavy development and is not meant to be a developer/qa facing tool.
 For now, if you have need to use/modify it, please refer to the source.

+### Eideticker "tests"

+Eideticker tests are simply static HTML with a bit of JavaScript glue to interface with the harness and some JSON metadata to describe actions that Eideticker should perform while a capture is ongoing.
+The simplest example of a test would probably be the clock demo, which you can find in `src/tests/ep1/clock/index.html` (you have to run `./bootstrap.sh first to checkout the ep1 submodule before you can find this file).

+Writing your own tests is a matter of adding a subdirectory to `src/tests`, creating/copying an HTML page of your choice, adding the relevant JavaScript code to start/stop the test as appropriate, and then making an actions.json file with whatever actions you want to simulate during the test.